spl/kpathsea-release/README.md

 # Kpathsea Releases

-[Kpathsea] is a library to do path searching.
+[Kpathsea] is a library for path searching.
 It is part of the TeXLive distribution.

 [Kpathsea]: https://tug.org/kpathsea/